 After, the patient can use a specific brush for cleaning the dentures and soak the dentures overnight.
 We can go over the proper cleaning regimen during the fitting appointment.
 It is important that the dentures do not dry out overnight.

-Check out what others are saying about our denture services on Yelp: Solutions for Common Denture Problems Grand Blanc
+Check out what others are saying about our denture services on Google: Solutions for Common Denture Problems Grand Blanc